TopiasHarjunpaa/C4AI/README.md

 poetry run invoke coverage-report
 ```

 Report will be generated into the folder named `htmlcov`.
-Code related to the UI and testing has left out from the testing report.
 Coverage report can be also found from the [Codecov](https://app.codecov.io/gh/TopiasHarjunpaa/C4AI).
+Some of the files are left out from the coverage report such as files related to the UI and testing along with configuration-, simulation- and index- files.

 #### Pylint: